M. T. Anderson: Children's books

 Anderson has also written picture books and books for pre-teens.
 His picture books include Handel, Who Knew What He Liked, and Strange Mr. Satie.
 Anderson utilized his knowledge and taste for music in Handel, Who Knew What He Liked, a story of the German-English composer, George Frideric Handel.
 Anderson's story has been praised for its simplicity and easy-to-read sentences.
 Strange Mr. Satie is the story of the less known Erik Satie, who influenced modern music.
-His choice to focus on Satie is noted as an "offbeat" choice, but the book also held in high regard for its unique style, and text that reflects Satie's own musical style.
+His choice to focus on Satie is noted as an "offbeat" choice, but the book is also held in high regard for its unique style, and text that reflects Satie's own musical style.

 For pre-teens Anderson has written a whimsical chapter book, The Game of Sunken Places.
 The story involves two young boys, Gregory and Brian, who discover a game board in the woods and are pulled into an alternate reality in order to play the game.
 The boys have to overcome various fantasy-based obstacles including trolls, and monsters, while making their way through the rules and dimensions of the game.
 The book is said to contain climactic surprises, and is praised for its humor, creativity, and adventurous nature.